 - We received complaints over the noise/activity at the Dargaville Transfer Station.
-Onsite activities have been restricted to try and alleviate the issue in the first instance. - Contract 706 Rubbish Collection has been extended and will now expire on 30 June 2021, with the new contract due to commence in line with the LTP.
-This contract will incorporate any changes that come about due to public consultation and the Section 17a review.
+Onsite activities have been restricted to try and alleviate the issue in their first instance. - Contract 706 Rubbish Collection has been extended and will now expire 30 June 2021, with the new contract due to commence in line with LTP.
+This contract will incorporate any changes that come about due to public consultation and Section 17a review.